I sometimes hear the phrase “animal protein” used as a derogatory term, as if there’s something inherently bad about them.

 The most nutrient-dense foods

-By contrast, the chart below shows the nutrient fingerprint when we emphasise the harder to find vitamins, minerals and essential fatty acids (e.g. omega 3, B1, B3, magnesium, calcium and selenium).
+By contrast, the chart below shows the nutrient fingerprint when we emphasise the harder-to-find vitamins, minerals and essential fatty acids (e.g. omega 3, thiamine (B1), vitamin B3, magnesium, calcium and selenium).
 Foods that contain more essential nutrients per calorie also contain a much higher percentage of protein!
 Protein comes along for the ride with nutrient-dense food.